What are the variables that go into planning an amazing safari vacation, and how to choose from all the possible safari options?

 Botswana is well known and expensive.
 It offers some unique areas, like the Okovango Delta and Chobe, but most fellow travelers we spoke with agreed that the Botswana ‘brand’ doesn’t warrant the price premium.
 That’s not to say we’re disappointed we went to Botswana, and we would visit other areas of the Delta again and especially the Kalahari desert and its zebra migration, but on a value-for-money basis for safaris, Botswana is lower on the list.
 Click here to read about our experience in Botswana.

 TIP: The Masai Mara and Serengeti share a huge unfenced savannah habitat where animals can move freely.
 Either of these parks should be considered, for any safari plans.
-Click here to read about our visit to Kenya and Tanzania.
+Click here to read about Kenya versus Tanzania.
+We have been to Tanzania 3 times and will go again.
+The Serengeti is like no other safari destination.

 South Africa’s Kruger National Park, and specifically the private game reserves and concessions, offer excellent safari viewing.
 No fences divide these private reserves from Kruger, so wildlife moves freely between the national park and the reserves.
 An exception is Phinda private game reserve which is fenced.
 Sabi Sands is the most famous private game reserve, and the lesser known Timbavati private reserve each have many lodges to choose from.
 We stayed at both, and you can read about our experience tips here.